Bill vs EOB

 Out-of-network surprise

-Even at an in-network facility, an out-of-network provider can balance-bill — but the No Surprises Act often blocks it.
+Even at an in-network facility, an out-of-network provider may bill separately.
+Check whether No Surprises Act protections apply.

 04

-Provider used a code your insurer didn't cover.
-Easy to fix at the provider level.
+Provider used a code your insurer did not cover.
+Ask whether the provider should review the coding before you appeal.

 05